dusty-phillips/macabre/README.md

 **macabre** : (adj) _tending to produce horror in a beholder_

-This is an ultra experimental compiler written in Gleam to compile Gleam source code (using the [glance](https://hexdocs.pm/glance/) package) to Python.
+This is an experimental compiler written in Gleam to compile Gleam source code (using the [glance](https://hexdocs.pm/glance/) package) to Python.

-It covers a pretty decent swath of Gleam syntax, and I made a point of prioritizing the hardest syntax.
-There is a big pile of TODOs at the end of this file if you want to contribute.

-It is now self-hosted: macabre can compile its own source code to Python, and the Python-compiled compiler produces byte-identical output to the Erlang-compiled one.
+It covers all Gleam syntax and is now self-hosted: macabre can compile its own source code to Python, and the Python-compiled compiler produces byte-identical output to the Erlang-compiled one.
 It also passes its own test suite (201 tests) and is idempotent — running the generated compiler on itself produces the same output every time.

 My original vision was to have fun while making this a self-hosted compiler.
-That's done now, so I've come up with a new vision: maybe something to do with supporting other compilation targets, such as Gleam's native Erlang and Javascript environments.
+That's done now, so I've come up with a new vision: maybe something to do with supporting other compilation targets, such as Gleam's native Erlang and Javascript environments, or even WASM or Rust.

-Probability of achieving this vision: pretty low.
-This is a for-fun free time project for me.
-I'm currently on sabbatical so I have time for odd little projects like this.

 ## Usage